echeran/smile-of-murugan/webbook/chapter15.md

 from him in a deluge."
 C. and H. Jesudasan, op. *cit.* p.
 212.

-[^source-tamil-sanskrit]: In a sense, Aruṇakiri's god is also a happy blend of the two cultures, and his two wives symbolize this fact: Teyvayānai, the daughter of Indra, stands for Sanskrit, Vaḷḷi for Tamil.
+[^source-tamil-sanskrit]: In a sense, Aruṇakiri's god is also a happy blend of the two cultures, and his two wives symbolize this fact: Teyvayāṉai, the daughter of Indra, stands for Sanskrit, Vaḷḷi for Tamil.
 Murukaṉ himself has been always considered the prince of poets, cf. Kumarakuruparar's invocation: “O Prince Bard of *Caṅkam* literature!"